 OATH OF VENGEANCE

-Soon after Joseph Smith’s death in 1844, the Oath of Vengeance was added to the LDS temple ceremony.
+Soon after Joseph Smith’s death in 1844, Brigham Young added an Oath of Vengeance to the LDS temple ceremony.
 “You and each of you do covenant and promise that you will pray and never cease to pray to Almighty God to avenge the blood of the prophets upon this nation, and that you will teach the same to your children and to your children’s children unto the third and fourth generation.”
-The sacred practice was not eliminated until approximately the early 1930s.
+The sacred practice was not eliminated until the early 1930s.

 - MormonThink: Oath of Vengeance